bodhi-project/spirit-and-nature/content/reconnecting-with-spirit-through-nature.md

 It is very easy for us in Auroville to relate to these because of the links with the Integral Yoga.
 The thirteen laws are related to the fact that you must go deep into yourself to discover your purpose and what you must become and stand for.
 In 2017 I participated in the [LionHearted Practitioner Training](https://www.lindatuckerfoundation.org/lionhearted-leadership-initiative) and graduated in December 2017.

-# One United Roar
+## One United Roar

 When I returned, I spoke to the children in The Learning Community about my experience and invited them to make videos for an [international Talent Challenge](https://www.oneunitedroar.org/) which Linda was organizing last August.
 The background to this is that these lions are still trophy-hunted in South Africa: hunters pay up to 100,000 dollars to be allowed to make a kill and there is no statutory protection for the lions.
 As there was an upcoming meeting of CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) Linda wanted to put pressure on delegates to stop this practice by getting children around the world to ‘Roar’ for the lions through videos that highlighted their plight.

-This really resonated with the kids from ‘The Learning Community’.
+This really resonated with the kids from "[The Learning Community](https://www.auroville.org/contents/1200)".
 With eleven of them we made videos, which we managed to send off just before the deadline.
 Two of the kids, Asia and Yam, are among the international winners.
 As their prize, in March of 2017 they, together with one parent, visited the White Lion Heartlands in South Africa and have experienced the White Lions themselves.

 ![One United Roar #1](/content-assets/biography/img19.jpg)